A photo of a man and a woman from the What is VISP video.

 No:

-• If you have a confirmed HIV infection, OR
+• You have a confirmed diagnosis of HIV from your medical doctor, OR

-• If you are currently enrolled in an HIV Vaccine Trial, OR
+• You are currently enrolled in an HIV vaccine study, OR

 • As a former study participant, you received a placebo.

-If you are currently enrolled in an HIV vaccine trial, your testing is provided by your trial site.
-If for some reason you are unable to be tested at your site, you can contact your study site or the HVTN VISP Testing Service at US toll free: 1.800.327.2932.
+If you are currently enrolled in an HIV vaccine study, your testing is provided by your study clinic.
+If for some reason you are unable to be tested at your clinic, you can contact your study clinic or the HVTN VISP Testing Service at US toll free: 1.800.327.2932.

 What if I live outside the U.S.?
 Will I have access to the HVTN VISP Testing Service?